-“A generational curse cannot be overcome,” he says, “but it can be broken.”
+“A generational curse cannot be overcome,” he believes, “but it can be broken.”

-A curse can be started with simple words such as, “Every man in this family dies young of heart problems.”
+A curse can be started with simple words, such as, “Every man in this family dies young of heart problems.”
+Negative words can bring negative results — a curse of sorts.
 When we say the opposite — positive things — we bring a blessing.
-Watch your words!
-They can have much more of an effect than you reckon.
+Watch what you say!
+Words can have much more of an effect than you reckon.

 Some phrases to avoid: